ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 * Before running, make sure you have installed "Pillow" in your python environment.
 Otherwise, type "pip install Pillow" in your PC terminal.
 * Double click `seed_image_processing.bat`.
 That's it!

+* Note that, when you run `seed_image_processing.bat`, for each image in the "images" folder, the ImageJ interface would be popped up, and when the image is done with seed count, you need to manually close the pop-up ImageJ interface to allow the seed count on next image.
+Otherwise, it would pause there after one image is done forever.